 When considering a customisation, please make sure you engage the end user(s) from the start, getting input from the actual person who will be using the function.
 Make sure they (a) know the system well enough, and (b) have read the scope and approved the solution.
 This will reduce the risk of you spending thousands on development, and then discovering there is critical functionality missing, requiring further investment.

 As each customisation is unique, they are estimated individually, which means we cannot provide a quote until our Solutions Architect has fully determined all requirements and scoped a solution.
-The quoted amount includes scoping, development, testing and uploading process, as well as reasonable time requirements for each stage as determined by our expert developers.
+The quoted amount includes scoping, development, testing and uploading process.
+Where a job is considerably large, we will aim to indicate how much effort / cost is required for each stage.
+The development efforts are estimated by our expert developers.

-Keep in mind that although the customisation may look simple, the system and processes underneath are complex.
+Please keep in mind that although the amendments may look simple on-screen, the system and processes underneath could be very complex.
 We need to do significant background work to ensure your system remains strong and supported, including backing up your build, investigating the database structure with data that is applicable for your industry, and checking thousands of lines of code to ensure the solution will fit.

 We then implement and test the changes thoroughly in both development and staging builds before releasing to your live build.
 All of this takes time; it is never a five-minute job.